Southern League Cross Country 2017/18 Season

-We have now officially started our autumn training which means that the 2016/17 cross country season is almost upon us.
-If you haven’t cleaned your off-road shoes from last season you have a month to do it.
-As an introduction to Southern League Cross Country (SLXC) the following information may be helpful to you.
+As our autumn training approaches this means that the 2017/18 cross country season is almost upon us.
+If you haven’t cleaned your off-road shoes from last season now is the time to start.
+As an introduction to Southern Cross Country League (SXCL) the following information may be helpful.

-The SLXC is a series of 6-7 cross country races aimed at runners of all abilities for 23 Hampshire based running clubs.
+The SXCL is a series of 6-7 cross country races aimed at runners of all abilities for 23 Hampshire based running clubs.
 The race season is from October to March (approximately a race each month).
 All races are organised by a host club with no race registration or entry fee required.
 The typical race distance is 5 miles (8km) run on a mixture of trails, woodland paths, parkland, and fields etc. where you can be assured of both hills and on a good day mud!
 Courses are well marked and marshalled, so no chance of getting lost.
 Racing in this league is all about friendly competition and making sure every participant enjoys it.
-Running as part of a team is always an enjoyable experience and the support and encouragement from you team members must be experienced.
+Running as part of a team is a most enjoyable experience with the support and encouragement from you team members.

-Races are held on a Sunday morning starting at 11.00am with the exception of HRR race which this season will be on bank holiday Monday 2nd January.
+Races are held on a Sunday morning starting at 11:00am.
 Men and women compete in the same race with the first 5 men and first 3 women from each club scoring points.
-A key point to note is that the non-scorers from each club play a major role on the clubs’ results by getting ahead of scorers from other clubs.
+The scoring is very easy, your finishing position in your gender is the number used.
+These are added together for top 5 males and top 3 females and the team with the lowest number wins.
+A point to note is that the non-scorers from each club play a key role for the clubs’ results; by getting ahead of scorers from other clubs enables them to have a higher score than you.
 Therefore, absolutely every runner counts to the team performance regardless of finish position.
 HRR has a good track record competing in cross country and hopefully this season we can challenge for top position.
 It should be noted that HRR has its best results when fielding the biggest team.

 After each race the host club provides refreshments (mainly cakes) at minimal cost (£2 max.) whilst results are prepared and presented.
 Most venues are very family friendly, so whilst you run, friends and family can be enjoying themselves elsewhere in the parks before they cheer you in at the finish and then share the cakes with you.